shubs202k/Hyperspectral-Image-Classification-using-Deep-Learning/README.md

 V1 : Implementation of SGCNN with traning and test set split as mentioned in the paper.

+The following folders implement a training test split where a percentage of samples from each class are added to the training set while the rest are added to the test set.
+This split is done at both the pretraining stage and the fine tuning stage.

 SGCNN_7 : Implementation of SGCNN-7 architecture from the paper.
 Model is trained on Indian Pines and fine tuned on Botswana.

 SGCNN_8 : Implementation of SGCNN-8 architecture from the paper.
 Model is trained on Indian Pines and fine tuned on Botswana.